Rotating Wave Solutions to Lattice Dynamical Systems I: The Anti-Continuum Limit: Rotating Waves on Finite Lattices

 Upon applying these reductions to the system we arrive at the problem of finding a steady-state to the system of equations given by

-with initial conditions $\theta_{i,j}(0) = \frac{\pi}{4}$.
+with initial conditions $\theta_{i,j}(0) = \frac{\pi}{4}$, $(i,j)\in \Lambda_N$.
 We also impose the boundary conditions $\theta_{i,i} = 0$ and $\theta_{i,0} = \frac{\pi}{2} - \theta_{i,1}$ for $1 \leq i \leq N$ which are reflected in Figure $\ref{fig:PhaseSolution}$ for reference.
 These boundary conditions lead to certain properties which are used to show the existence of a steady-state solution.
 In particular, the cells directly below the diagonal ($j = i-1$) are connected to two diagonal elements (above and to the left) which reduces their differential equations to

-Here we have used the odd symmetry of the coupling function and those terms indicated in the ellipsis are the coupling terms to the right and below.
+Here we have used the odd symmetry of the coupling function.
 Also, the cells in the first row of the reduced system ($j=1$) have a special term due to their connection with the boundary terms at $j = 0$ given by

-{\em Remark.} One will notice that there is a slight difference in the initial conditions between the work in $\cite{ErmentroutSpiral}$ and of that which is given here.
-In the former, the initial conditions are taken to be $\theta_{i,j}(0) = 0$, whereas here we will note that they are $\theta_{i,j}(0) = \frac{\pi}{4}$.
-This does not lead to any significantly different analysis, but as we'll see will be useful in extending these results to the infinite lattice.
+\begin{rmk} One will notice that there is a slight difference in the initial conditions between the work in $\cite{ErmentroutSpiral}$ and of that which is given here.
+In the former, the initial conditions are taken to be $\theta_{i,j}(0) = 0$, whereas here we will take them to be $\theta_{i,j}(0) = \frac{\pi}{4}$.
+This does not lead to any significantly different analysis, but will be useful in extending these results to the infinite lattice. \end{rmk}

 The proof that a rotating wave solution exists on the finite lattice is broken down into two lemmas which together show that the trajectories are decreasing and bounded below for all $t > 0$.
 These lemmas together show that the trajectories therefore tend to an equilibrium as $t \to \infty$.
-The proof will only be briefly summarized here as it is nearly the same as that given by Ermentrout and Paullet, with the only distinction being that of a sign change.
-Furthermore, an understanding of the methods employed in the proof on the finite lattice leads to a greater understanding of those used to extend to the infinite lattice.
+The proof will only be briefly summarized here as it is nearly the same as that given by Ermentrout and Paullet, with the only distinction being that of a sign change due to the choice of initial conditions.
+Furthermore, an understanding of the methods employed in the proof on the finite lattice leads to a greater understanding of those used to extend to the infinite lattice, particularly in the proof of Lemma~\ref{lem:Horizontal} which closes out this section.